How this Website Came to Be

 Curators and/or personnel of the following:

 A special thanks is owed to Larry Ruth for allowing me to be his photographer for War Baby III, from which I gained a level of knowledge of the U.S. Carbines Caliber .30 and experience in product photography that eventually made this website possible.
-Roughly 1/4th of the photographs on this website are of items within his collection he gave permission to photograph and use.
-Larry is a contributing member of The Carbine Club.
+Some of the photographs on this website are of items within his collection he gave permission to photograph and use.
+Larry is a contributing member of The Carbine Collectors Club.

 Please use the discussion forum for any carbine questions you have.
 I wish I could help everyone individually